watsonmw/fe2-intro/docs/overview.md

 The renderer just transforms the vertices, and adds lines / Béziers to the draw list.
 When the curves get rasterised into lines later they are not perspective corrected, only the end points and the control points are projected.
 During rasterisation the curves are subdivided into lines in screenspace.
-This usually looks fine, it's only when a polygon is at an extreme angle to the view plane (changing Z depth over its surface) that you notice the warping.
+This usually looks fine, it's only when a polygon is at an extreme angle to the view plane (changing Z depth over its surface) that you notice warping.

 <span id="pc-differences"></span>